Garbage Can Enclosure | Do It Yourself

-Trash cans, garbage cans, recycle bins—they can be so unsightly.
+Trash cans, garbage cans, and recycle bins can be unsightly.
 I’ve had this garbage can enclosure on my to-do list all summer.
 I finally got around to putting it together.
 The best part?
 This project didn’t cost me a single dime.
-I used all reclaimed materials, with the exception of staples and screws.
+I used all reclaimed materials except staples and screws.

 I’d love for you to share this on Pinterest!

-I can't believe how easy this garbage can enclosure was to paint!
-Can you imagine painting something like this by hand, or even with spray paint?
+I can’t believe how easy this garbage can enclosure was to paint!
+Can you imagine painting something like this by hand or spray paint?

-This picture is from the Fall of 2015 when I started demo on the old chain link fence as I was preparing for the new diy picket fence installation.
+This picture is from the fall of 2015 when I started a demo on the old chain link fence while preparing for the new DIY picket fence installation.

-Can you believe the lattice was installed in 1993?
-So, it was up for 22 years, and stored for the last 4 years.
-Pictured here is my niece Missy and our Maltese Princess.
+Can you believe we installed this lattice in 1993?
+It has been up for 22 years and stored for the last four years.
+Pictured here are my niece, Missy, and our Maltese Princess.

-Of course, the lattice was stored in the wood shed, which is desperate need of organization!
+Of course, the lattice was stored in the woodshed, which desperately needs organization!

 Using reclaimed items for garbage can enclosure

-Considering the age of the lattice, it’s in fairly good shape.
+Considering its age, the lattice is in reasonably good shape.
 I gave it a good washing with the garden hose.

 Measure and cut lattice to your specific size